Khainguyen1349/MoMPython_KN/README.md

 https://nbviewer.org/github/Khainguyen1349/MoMPython_KN/blob/main/RWG_Bowtie.ipynb

-This is the earliest version of the simulator where one can still the generation of the antenna mesh, calculation of the RWG basis functions, and the analysis of the antenna performances.
-Later on, those calculations are placed in libraries [meshlib.py](./meshlib.py) and [rwglib.py](./rwglib.py)
+This is the earliest version of the simulator where one can still find the generation of the antenna mesh, calculation of the RWG basis functions, and the analysis of the antenna performances.
+Later on, those calculations are placed in libraries [meshlib.py](./meshlib.py) and [rwglib.py](./rwglib.py) for the sake of clarity.
 ______________________________________________________________________________________

 * Simulation of an (Planar) Inverted-F Antenna